Everything Vibrators: Your Complete Guide To Personal Pleasure

 Let’s get one thing straight.

-Next, there is no one “right” way to achieve sexual pleasure with a vibrator.
+Next, there is no one “right” way to achieve sexual pleasure or to orgasm with a vibrator.

 So long as your activities are safe, consensual, and feel good — go for it!